rolandobrondolin/DEEP-mon/README.md

 # DEEP-mon

 Dynamic and Energy Efficient Power monitor (DEEP-mon) is an eBPF based monitoring tool to measure power consumption and performance of Docker containers.
 DEEP-mon started in 2017 as a research project of [NECSTLab](https://necst.it) at Politecnico di Milano with the goal of being able to measure the power consumption of each container running in a given host.
-The project then expanded and now DEEP-mon is able to measure power consumtion, performance counters, CPU usage, Memory usage, Network I/O, and File I/O, all displayed in a nice curses UI terminal window.
+The project then expanded and now DEEP-mon is able to measure power consumption, performance counters, CPU usage, Memory usage, Network I/O, and File I/O, all displayed in a nice curses UI terminal window.

 ## Getting started